aatmik-panse/ssthackers/README.md

 - `X-RateLimit-Remaining`: Number of requests remaining in the current time window

 When a rate limit is exceeded, the API returns a 429 status code with a Retry-After header indicating when to retry.

+## 🧠 Admin Features

+### Admin Dashboard
+The platform includes an admin dashboard with various management tools:

+- **User Management**: View, edit, and manage user accounts
+- **Content Moderation**: Review and moderate flagged content
+- **Site Settings**: Configure site-wide settings

+### Posts for Users
+Administrators can create posts on behalf of users:

+1. **Create Posts for Existing Users**:
+   - Admins can select any user by email
+   - Posts are attributed directly to the user
+   - User receives 3 aura points per post created for them

+2. **Create Posts for Future Users**:
+   - Admins can create posts for emails not yet registered
+   - When a user signs up with that email, they automatically:
+     - Get access to all posts created for them
+     - Receive 3 aura points per post
+     - Can edit those posts as if they created them

+3. **User Interface**:
+   - Users can see posts created for them in a special "Admin-Created" tab on their profile
+   - Posts are clearly marked as admin-created but appear normally in feeds

+### Implementation Details
+The feature uses a pending posts system:
+- Pending posts are stored in a separate collection
+- They're linked to user emails rather than user IDs
+- During signup, the system checks for pending posts and assigns them
+- Special indicators show which admin created the post

 ---